This is the eighth year with Gardener Cary George in charge of the Garden.

-Cary George noted in the Summer issue of the Fringed Gentian™ that Birders have been making hurried, exciting visits to the Garden since May 21 when an unusual Wormeating Warbler (Helmitheros vermivorus) was spotted on the west woodland trail near "Station 13."
+Cary George noted in the Summer issue of The Fringed Gentian™ (Vol. 42 No.2) that Birders have been making hurried, exciting visits to the Garden since May 21 when an unusual Wormeating Warbler (Helmitheros vermivorus) was spotted on the west woodland trail near "Station 13."
 This sighting was included in the "Rare Bird Alert" message.
 Illegal plant harvesting in the Garden was also a problem.

 Wax Trillium and Painted Trillium were noted on the 1993 planting list also - it is not known if this is a repeat listing or if he planted them two years in succession.

-A memorial received for Dr. Daniel Nordquist is going to be used to erect a water fountain in the Upland Garden replacing a plain spigot.
-It will be of Lannon Limestone to match the other Garden fountain.
+Memorials of $3,800 received for Dr. Daniel T. Nordquist were going to be used to erect a water fountain in the Upland Garden replacing a plain spigot.
+He was a researcher at the University of Minnesota and died at age 34 on December 11, 1993.
+It will be of Lannon Limestone to match the other Garden fountains.
 Daniel’s brother Tim was building a microscope for the Shelter use.
 Daniel’s mother Joan Nordquist had already authorized funds for a wood bookcase for the Shelter.

 Park Board naturalists at the Garden this year are Kathie Baldwin, Chris Garty, Eric Lindberg, Erik Hahn, Tom Savre, Marcia Holmberg, Stephanie Torbert, and Sara Gallagher.